adam-lafontaine/CMS/blog/posts/[013][How to CUDA].md

 ### Memory access

 The next step in the program is to divide the host and device memory into four equally sized arrays.
-Host data is initialized with values that will be copied to the device for processing.
+Host arrays are initialized with values that will be copied to the device for processing.

 ```cpp
 // 3 * 4 + 5 = 17